What is a founders' agreement?

 What are the common terms of a founders' agreement?

 Roles and responsibilities

 A vesting schedule regulates when each co-founder gets their shares.
-Having a vesting schedule (together with a grace period before any shares vest, i.e. a 'cliff') means that instead of all the promised shares going to a founder immediately, they become fully entitled to them (or 'vest' in them) gradually over a period of time, usually 4 years.
-This means that if you agree that your co-founder takes 50% of the company's shares over 4 years and she decides to leave after a year, she would be entitled to a quarter of her 50% (i.e. 12.5%); if she leaves after 3 years, she would keep three quarters of her 50% (i.e. 37.5%).
+Having a vesting schedule (together with a grace period before any shares vest - this is known as a 'cliff') means that instead of all the promised shares going to a founder immediately, they become fully entitled to them (or 'vest' in them) gradually over a period of time.
+This is usually 4 years.
+This means that if your co-founder takes 50% of the company's shares over 4 years and decides to leave after a year, they would be entitled to a quarter of their 50% (ie 12.5%).
+If they leave after 3 years, they would keep three quarters of their 50% (ie 37.5%).

 Vesting schedules are also advantageous if the company seeks to raise a round of financing.
 Investors are often deterred by non-contributing investors who hold equity, so it is worth setting out what founders are entitled to and when they're entitled to it from the very outset.

 How is a founders' agreement different from a shareholders' agreement?

 The terms founders’ agreement and shareholders’ agreement are often used interchangeably.
 While a founders' agreement looks to establish the basics, such as the roles and responsibilities of the founding team, equity ownership and vesting, a Shareholders’ agreement regulates the way that business between shareholders is conducted.
 As a result, a shareholders’ agreement is useful at the time of a company's incorporation while a founders’ agreement is advantageous before incorporation.

 Essentially a founders’ agreement is simply a form of shareholders’ agreement suitable at the early stages of the business and will typically be replaced by a more complicated shareholders’ agreement once the business takes on more shareholders.